The #1 Solution for

 ELD Mandate Compliance

-The ELD compliance deadline is just around the corner.
-Let us help get your fleet in compliance with a solution for any size fleet.
+Let us help get your business in compliance with a solution for any size fleet.

 What is an ELD?ELD = Electronic Logging Device

 An electronic logging device (ELD) is a device that attaches to a commercial motor vehicle (CMV) to synchronize with the engine and record Hours of Service (HOS).

 As defined by the Federal Motor Carrier Safety Administration, a commercial motor vehicle (CMV) is a self-propelled or towed motor vehicle used on a highway for interstate commerce, transporting passengers or property, and meeting certain criteria for weight and design or use.